Shirley Collins: 21st century

 In 2013, Collins appeared on Justin Hopper's text composition, "Fourth River: Ley Line", to be released on the Contraphonic Sound Series.
-On 8 February 2014, at Union Chapel in Islington, London, Collins sang for the first time for many years, performing two songs; "All the Pretty Little Horses" and "Death and the Lady."
-She was accompanied by Ian Kearey, from the band Oysterband.
+On 8 February 2014, at Union Chapel, Islington in London, Collins sang for the first time for many years, performing two songs; "All the Pretty Little Horses" and "Death and the Lady".
+She was accompanied by Ian Kearey from the band Oysterband.

 She returned to recording and in November 2016, Collins released Lodestar, her first new album in 38 years.
 Earning two BBC Radio 2 Folk Award nominations for the work, considered her best by some, she found this late success highly improbable, saying: "I never believed it could happen.
-It’s a bit of a miracle, really".
+It's a bit of a miracle, really".

 Lodestar was followed in July 2020 by another album of new material, entitled Heart's Ease.
 The album included re-recordings of some songs she had sung in her twenties, such as "Barbara Allen".
-In a five-star review, The Guardian described it as "...a more confident follow-up [to Lodestar]", saying, "The veteran singer’s comeback really takes wing with this impeccably judged set."
+In a five-star review, The Guardian described it as "...a more confident follow-up [to Lodestar]", saying: "The veteran singer's comeback really takes wing with this impeccably judged set".

+Another album of new recordings, Archangel Hill, was released in May 2023, featuring songs chosen by Collins - some traditional and some by her favourite modern writers.

+In August 2023 Collins was the guest for BBC Radio 4's Desert Island Discs, where her choices included "61 Highway Blues" by Mississippi Fred McDowell, "A Heart Needs A Home" by Richard and Linda Thompson and "The Birds in the Spring" by the Copper Family.